-2.7.1.
+2.12.2.
 Required LS-DYNA® Version, Keywords, and Element Types

-The LS-DYNA sensitivity analysis capability is still basic and only for simple models created using linear hexahedral elements.
+The LS-DYNA sensitivity analysis capability is only for models created using linear hexahedral, pentahedral, and tetrahedral elements.

-The LS-DYNA executable must be version 10 or newer to design for the fundamental frequency.
+The LS-DYNA executable must be version 11 or newer to design for the fundamental frequency.
+This version, unlike the previous version, supports linear pentahedron and tetrahedron elements as well as \CONSTRAINED\NODAL\RIGID\BODY keyword.

-Other elements types such as linear pentahedron and tetrahedron as well as \CONSTRAINED\NODAL\RIGID\BODY keyword are not supported.
-Note that this is an LS-DYNA restriction and LS-TaSC will work once an LS-DYNA version with the required capabilities is available.